 High court allows use of Pentagon funds for border wall

-The Supreme Court has cleared the way for the Trump administration to tap Pentagon funds to build sections of a border wall with Mexico.
+The Supreme Court cleared the way Friday for the Trump administration to tap billions of dollars in Pentagon funds to build sections of a border wall with Mexico.

-The Supreme Court said Friday that it would lift a freeze on the money put in place by a lower court.
-The Supreme Court's action means the Trump administration can tap the funds and begin work on four contracts it has awarded.
-Four liberal justices wouldn't have allowed construction to start.
+The court's five conservative justices gave the administration the greenlight to begin work on four contracts it has awarded using Defense Department money.
+Funding for the projects had been frozen by lower courts.
+The court's four liberal justices wouldn't have allowed construction to start.

+The justices' decision to lift the freeze on the money allows Trump to make progress on a major 2016 campaign promise heading into his race for a second term.
+Trump tweeted after the announcement: "Wow!
+Big VICTORY on the Wall.
+The United States Supreme Court overturns lower court injunction, allows Southern Border Wall to proceed.
+Big WIN for Border Security and the Rule of Law!"

 A trial court initially froze the funds in May and an appeals court kept that freeze in place earlier this month.
 The freeze had prevented the government from tapping approximately $2.5 billion in Defense Department money to replace existing sections of barrier in Arizona, California and New Mexico with more robust fencing.